DisasterAWARE

 Population: 875K · North Carolina

 Charlotte faces varying levels of natural hazard risk.
 The highest risk is from floods (score: 7/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Charlotte, NC.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Charlotte, NC.

 Hazard Risk Overview